This

-page is dedicated to traditional frame drummers from
+is dedicated to some traditional frame drummers as

 other instruments but are featured here because of